 The role of sperm in miscarriage

 Miscarriage occurs in 1 in 4 pregnancies, often not long after a positive pregnancy test.
 Mothers traditionally have considered that it must mean something was ‘wrong’ with them and all diagnostic research has focused upon testing what might be wrong with their womb.
-Dr Jackson Kirkman-Brown, Reader and NIHR/HEE Senior Clinical Fellow in Healthcare Science, and colleagues have identified that the quality of the DNA in the sperm is actually a leading cause of miscarriage.
+Professor Jackson Kirkman-Brown, Professor of Reproductive Biology, and colleagues have identified that the quality of the DNA in the sperm is actually a leading cause of miscarriage.
 For some IVF patients, simply changing how the sperm which fertilises the egg is selected can avert up to 40% of pregnancy losses in assisted conception.

 The team’s work is now focused not just on picking better sperm for IVF and improved diagnosis of sperm DNA quality, but on addressing the problem with the sperm so that the risk of miscarriage is reduced significantly.
 This work is changing a paradigm in miscarriage and reproduction by placing diagnosis and treatment at the centre of future care.